Integrated Care Pathways™

 Data informed substance use treatment plans…

 Each Episode of Care is memorialized in that patient’s AZZLY eChart.
 As many treatment centers are offering more programs in support of continuity of care, the ability to document and easily view a patient’s history and speak with knowledge during an UR review can be the difference between receiving more days or being denied on a claim.
 Weaving the severity of a diagnosis to the medication prescribed (if any) to the amount of services offered individually or in a group, to the outcome measurement score and severity rating, back to the treatment plan goals and objectives and demonstrating the changes made to goals based on the patient’s score, back to services or program changes, supports the new evidence-based standards of care in behavioral health.
-AZZLY wants you to have stress-free audits.
+Here at AZZLY, we want you to have stress-free audits.
+That’s why our Billing/RCM provides extensive information on each claim by selecting your date range and filter.

 Questions to consider…